socialsensor/multimedia-geotagging/README.md

 	* Most Likely Cell (MLC) considered the cell with the highest probability and used to produce the estimation

 * Multiple Resolution Grids
-	* build different language models for multiple resolution grids (side length 0.01and 0.001)
+	* build different language models for multiple resolution grids (side length 0.01° and 0.001°)
 	* estimate the MLC combining the result of the individual language models

 * Similarity Search